jaredbwasserman/drift/README.md

 1. Release on curseforge and wago.

 ## TODO

+1. Release new versions for all games
+   1. Need to create a cata release (instead of wrath)
+1. Move relevant TODO items to issues
+1. Move Bugs to issues
+1. Fix code so there is the same set of files for all releases
+   1. Detect the game version when setting things up
 1. Add scaling support for WorldMapFrame
 1. Configurable variables
    1. Opacity while moving and scaling